 Hi there!
 Thanks for checking out my site.

 I am committed to performance as an essential component of research and teaching.
-My research in Uganda has involved in-depth study of several instruments from drums to indigenous strings with numerous musicians, most notably Damascus Kafumbe and Ssematimba Frank Sibyangu.
+My research in Uganda has involved in-depth study of several instruments from drum set to indigenous strings with numerous musicians, most notably Damascus Kafumbe and Ssematimba Frank Sibyangu.
 As a jazz drummer, I have performed with Wess “Warmdaddy” Anderson, Etienne Charles, Roland Guerin, Jason Marsalis, Marcus Printup, Marcus Roberts, and a number of other artists.
 I have studied merengue and salsa with two Dominican artists, Maestro Dr. Juan-Ramón Guzman and percussion phenom Julio Figueroa.
 As a singer, I have performed and studied with choral music luminary Weston Noble, and I worked for six years as a staff singer at St. John’s Episcopal Church in Tallahassee.
-Playing and singing remain at the heart of what I do every day in the classroom, in the field, at home, and really even in the office, and at home.
+Playing and singing music remain at the heart of what I do in the classroom, in the field, at home, and really even in the office.